jdeebee/mqttjs-browser/README.md

 # mqttjs-browser
 Browserified mqtt.js

 This is a Bower package.
-To use this, include mqtt-browser in your bower.json, bower install, and you are ready to go:
+To use this, include mqtt-browser in your bower.json, `bower install`, and you are ready to go:

 ```
   "dependencies": {